Just what would the reaction be and is it really safe for gay men at the World Cup in Russia?

 So you might think it’s a little surprising to hold the world’s biggest football competition, watched by billions, there.
 But, nevertheless, here we are.

-If you’re an LGBT+ football fan hoping to enjoy the World Cup first-hand, should you be worried about travelling to Russia and booking a place to stay, especially if you’re going with your partner?
+If you’re an LGBT+ football attempting to enjoy the remaining World Cup games first-hand, should you be worried about travelling to Russia and booking a place to stay, especially if you’re going with your partner?
+Or even after the World Cup itself?
+What do you do if you’re desperate to see those Moscow skylines?

-I (a gay man who isn’t actually going to the World Cup) wanted to find out – so I contacted dozens of hotels and Airbnb hosts in the tournament cities across Russia.
+I (a gay man who isn’t actually going to the World Cup or Russia) wanted to find out – so I contacted dozens of hotels and Airbnb hosts in the tournament cities across the World Cup host nation.

 “In Russia, it’s not good to show that you are gay,” one Airbnb host in Moscow, the site of the final on 15 July at the Luzhniki Stadium, tells me.
 “If you’re walking around and holding hands it may [cause] some problems.”